 Across the world, women don’t receive equal education or career opportunities, they don’t have bodily autonomy, and they face violence throughout their lives.
 And women of color, poor women, and LGBTQ persons experience it more.

-The Patriarchy in the US is strong, and our workplaces designed during the Industrial Revolution when most women weren’t part of the workforce, reflect it.
+The Patriarchy in the U.S. is strong.
+On top of that, our workplaces designed during the Industrial Revolution when most women weren’t part of the workforce, reflect it.

-how flex—and specifically job sharing—could impact the pay gap
+how flex—and specifically job sharing—could impact the gender pay gap

-- Women make up 57% of the college-educated, entry-level workforce with a greater range of occupations than ever – there’s not a pipeline problem.*
+Women make up 57% of the college-educated, entry-level workforce with a greater range of occupations than ever

 there’s a structural problem

 Where the U.S. once led the world in working women, we now lag behind due to dated policies from the 1990s (if not the 1950s) and little change in culture to reflect the modern workforce.
 As primary caregivers to children or aging parents, they are forced to make difficult choices around career and caring.
 This is an issue nearly every woman will face as up to 90% of caregivers to aging parents in the U.S. are women.